Breakthrough-Energy/PreREISE/docs/demand/transportation_electrification/methodology.rst

 Methodology
 ###########

+.. _ev_charging_model:

 EV Charging Model Process and Flowchart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This EV charging model simulates the charging behavior of the following on-road vehicle
-categories: light-duty vehicles (LDV), light-duty trucks (LDT), medium-duty vehicles (MDV), and heavy-duty vehicles (HDV).
-The default LDV and LDT trip data come from the 2017 National Household Travel Survey (NHTS), with an example of the data included in :numref:`example_daily_trips`.
+categories: LDV, LDT, MDV, and HDV.
+The default LDV and LDT trip data come from the 2017 NHTS, with an example of the data included in :numref:`example_daily_trips`.

 .. _example_daily_trips: